polkadot-fellows/Evaluations/evidence/doordashcon/0002-doordashcon-08-2024.md

 ## Evidence
 I believe my contributions over the past period demonstrate my commitment to Polkadot's development and are in accordance with a Rank I member of The Fellowship.

-I have been actively involve in the development on the polkadot runtime and continued maintainance of the Frame module of the Polkadot-SDK.
+I have been actively involved in the development on the Polkadot runtime and continued maintenance of the FRAME module of the Polkadot-SDK.

 Grateful that I have been active in adding new features and collaborated with some higher ranked members of the fellowship, their guidiance has been invaluable to me.